^She definitely isn’t trying… 😉

 I wasn’t going to tackle clothing in this post because it’s a beast of a subject and really depends on what you’re doing and where you’re going.
 All I’ll say is wear the kinds of clothes you love to wear at home.
 Don’t change your style because you’re travelling and keep outfits simple to make life easier for yourself.
 I have more packing tips here.

-I also have a travel style Pinterest board which I love.
+I also have a which I love.
 Think lots of slouchy jeans, plain tops, beachy hair and tonnes of jewellery.

 Do you have any other suggestions or products to look good without trying while you travel?